Marmalade-NG/marmalade-compare/compare.md

 (10) : Royalities can only be paid in KDA

+(11) : Work in progress

-(11) : Support through extra policies
+(12) : Support through extra policies

-(12) : Possibly unsafe.
+(13) : Possibly unsafe.
 Avoid for high value tokens

+(14) : Work in progress

-(13) : Everything must be implemented by the creator
+(15) : Everything must be implemented by the creator

-(14) : Policies can access the quote system => and can't use royalties
+(16) : Policies can access the quote system => and can't use royalties

-(15) : Tokens creator can't refuse newly approved (by who ?) sales mechanisms
+(17) : Tokens creator can't refuse newly approved (by who ?) sales mechanisms

-(16) : Tokens creators can refuse all new mechanisms, or blacklist them one by one (Extra policies)
+(18) : Tokens creators can refuse all new mechanisms, or blacklist them one by one (Extra policies)